JessT8/note-keeping/README.md

 # Note-keeping
-An app to keep track of notes using NestJS and React
+An app to keep track of notes using NestJS and React.
+View demo [here](https://notekeepr-app.herokuapp.com/)

 ## Technologies used
 * Nestjs